 Reciprocity: Out-of-State Permits

 Connecticut does NOT recognize concealed carry permits from any other state.
-If you’re visiting Connecticut with an out-of-state carry permit, you cannot carry concealed in Connecticut.
+If you’re visiting Connecticut with an out-of-state carry permit, you cannot carry here.
 Period.
-You would need to apply for a non-resident Connecticut Pistol Permit through DESPP, which follows the same process as the resident permit including fingerprinting and background check.
+You would need to apply for a non-resident Connecticut Pistol Permit through the Department of Emergency Services and Public Protection (DESPP), which follows the same process as the resident permit including fingerprinting and background check.

-Connecticut’s own Pistol Permit is recognized by a limited number of other states.
-Before carrying in another state on your Connecticut permit, verify current reciprocity.
-The list changes and is not as broad as permits from states like Florida or Utah.
-If you travel frequently, consider obtaining a non-resident Florida CWFL or Utah permit as supplementary carry credentials.
+Connecticut’s own Pistol Permit is recognized by a limited number of states.
+The list is much shorter than permits from states like Florida or Utah because Connecticut doesn’t actively pursue reciprocity agreements.
+If you travel frequently with a firearm, pair your Connecticut permit with a non-resident Florida CWFL or Utah permit for broader coverage.

 Prohibited Places